Survival Food Storage Packaging

 The biggest brouhaha in packaging revolves around #10 Cans vs. Mylar bags inside of Buckets.
 Two of the three companies we carry use Mylar bags inside of buckets (Legacy and Wise) and Mountain House uses #10 cans inside of boxes.

 The world’s largest freeze dried food producer, Mountain House, packages all of their long-term food in #10 cans (coffee cans) with re-sealable plastic lids.
-The world’s largest survival food company, Wise Company Foods, packages all of their products inside of re-sealable Mylar bags, this has become the industry norm.
+The world’s largest survival food storage company, Wise Company Foods, packages all of their products inside of re-sealable Mylar bags, this has become the industry norm

 The physical difference between the buckets and cans is obvious; however, in study after study after study after study …. (a lot of studies) at least one study per year, Mountain Houses’ canning process proves itself to be superior in the amount of oxygen that is allowed to seep into the food over time.
 In fact, they have never lost in this comparison test verses mylar bags.